1923–24 PCHA season: Final standings

 Standings include results of games played against WCHL opponents.

 Playoffs

-The Maroons won the two-game total-goals series against Seattle 2-2, 2-1 (4-3).
+The Maroons won the two-game total-goals series against Seattle (4–3).

-The Maroons then played against the Western Canada Hockey League champion Calgary for the right to go directly to the Stanley Cup Final.
-Calgary would win the series 1-3, 5-3, 3-1.
-Vancouver then played Montreal in a semi-final and lost a two-game series 2-3, 1-2 (3-5).
+The Maroons then played against the Western Canada Hockey League champion Calgary Tigers for the right to go directly to the Stanley Cup Finals.
+Calgary won the series two games to one.
+Vancouver then played the Montreal Canadiens in a semifinal and lost the best-of-three series two games to none.